BonJovi1/CS7641/index.md

 Autonomously detecting tweets with anti-vaccine content can help authorities efficiently find published messages on Twitter that may be spreading incorrect false information about vaccines.

 #### Data Collection
 We use the publicly available Avax Tweets Dataset [4] which contains around 4 million tweets scraped from Twitter.
 These tweets were scraped based on particular keywords related to anti-vaccination and vaccine hesitancy.
 Apart from the text of the tweet, the data also consists of supplemental information such as number of hashtags, the number of mentions etc. There are over 20 fields for each tweet.
 We downloaded this dataset and wrote a simple script to extract all the `json` files from each compressed file and choose 6 meaningful features manually which will help us in classification, while discarding the rest.
-We further preprocess this data, as explained in the Results section.
+We manually annotate around 1050 tweets from this dataset and obtain 484 “anti-vax” tweets and 566 “not anti-vax” annotated tweets.
+We further preprocess this data, as explained in the next section.

 <p align="center">
   <img src="figs/dataset_before.png" width="720">